Height-offset variables and pinning at infinity for gradient Gibbs measures on trees: Definitions and main results

+$\mu^H$ is the measure on the height configurations which is obtained from the gradient measure $\nu$ by means of the height-offset variable $H$, which provides a pinning at infinity which is suitable to preserve the Gibbs property, as we will discuss in a moment.
+We see that $\mu^H$ is obtained from the gradient Gibbs measure by adding fluctuating localization centers $\lfloor H(\sigma^{\rho,0}) \rfloor$.

-So, we see that the Gibbs measure is obtained from the gradient Gibbs measure with fluctuating localization center $\lfloor H \rfloor$. \begin{thm}[Gibbs property of measures pinned at infinity] Let $\nu$ be a gradient Gibbs measure for $\gamma^\nabla$ which possesses a height-offset variable $H$.
+The relevance of the defining properties of a height-offset variable lies in the fact that its properties imply the Gibbs property of the measure $\mu^H$ in the space of height configurations.
+More precisely we have the following theorem. \begin{thm}[Gibbs property of measures pinned at infinity] Let $\nu$ be a gradient Gibbs measure for $\gamma^\nabla$ which possesses a height-offset variable $H$.

-Then the image measure $\mu^H=\nu \circ G_H^{-1} \in \mathcal{M}_1(\Omega,\mathcal{F})$ is a Gibbs measure for $\gamma$. \end{thm} The Theorem goes back to Sheffield \cite{Sh05} and Lammers and Toninelli \cite{LaTo23}, but for convenience of the reader we include a detailed proof in the Appendix. \begin{rk} Theorem \ref{thm: DLR} above does not impose any assumptions on regularity of the tree $(V,E)$ or on symmetries of the gradient Gibbs measure $\nu$. \end{rk} We will construct height-offset variables as the limit of spherical averages of height configurations.
+Then the image measure $\mu^H=\nu \circ G_H^{-1} \in \mathcal{M}_1(\Omega,\mathcal{F})$ is a Gibbs measure for $\gamma$. \end{thm} The Theorem goes back to Sheffield \cite{Sh05} and Lammers and Toninelli \cite{LaTo23}, but for convenience of the reader we include a detailed proof in the Appendix.
+Here we pay particular attention to the tree-specific measurability issues of the gradient kernels, which stem from the disconnectedness of the complements of finite volume, as explained above.

+\begin{rk} Theorem \ref{thm: DLR} above does not impose any assumptions on regularity of the tree $(V,E)$ or on symmetries of the gradient Gibbs measure $\nu$. \end{rk} We will construct height-offset variables as the limit of spherical averages of height configurations.
 To verify that this limit exists as a real-valued random variable on $\Omega$ $\nu$-almost surely, we will also consider spherical averages of gradient fields with a prescribed absolute height at the root. \begin{defn}[Spherical averages of height- and pinned gradient configurations] \\ \begin{enumerate}[a)] \item We denote by $H_r: \Omega \rightarrow \R$

 the average value of the heights at the $r$-sphere, $r \in \N$. \item Furthermore, by $H^{\nabla}_r: \Omega^\nabla \rightarrow \R$

 we denote the average value of the heights of the gradient field pinned at height zero at the root $\rho$, $r \in \N$. \end{enumerate} \end{defn} \begin{rk} We have $H_r(\omega)=H_r^{\rho,0}(\nabla \omega)+\omega_\rho$ for every $r \in \N$ and $\omega \in \Omega$. \end{rk} \begin{assumption}[Second moment condition on transfer operator $Q$] In the following Theorems \ref{thm: Free measure} and \ref{thm: 2periodic} we assume that